spencertipping/tau/doc/pi0-bytecode.md

 There are three stacks: data, return, and frame.
 Each frame reserves a preallocated local variable space against which you can issue get/set commands to minimize stack manipulation.
 Function arguments and return values are passed on the stack.

+**TODO:** specify `fi, a` bytecode format -- simple pairs of values

+**TODO:** define the strategy we use to differentiate between "the data stack" and "a view of the data stack", from a template-type perspective.

 ## Program format
 **TODO:** weaken this a bit.
 Fully-specialized bytecode is too much; we need interpreters to be forkable (on the C++ side), and we want the full stdlib of functions to be provided at consistent internal offsets.
 Probably a two-layer indirect vector of `pair<fn, arg>`, for some standardized and small `arg`.
 This will remove some of the current `F<>` indirection, probably resulting in faster code.
 We can also code the inner bytecode-delegation loop in assembly without much trouble; the decoder is completely uniform.